Web, ecommerce & Android app development for Didcot

 As well as being the distance in miles from Didcot to our app development office in Hitchin, 48 is also the limit in kHz (kilohertz) above which an audio sample rate in an Android app will result in decreased quality because a resampler must be used to play back the file.
 As of Android 5.0 (Lollipop), the audio resamplers are now entirely based on FIR filters derived from a Kaiser windowed-sinc function.
 We can make our bespoke Android apps sing for you!
 (Audio sampling in Android).

-Useful Android app developers term of the day: Telecom Framework
+Useful Android app developers term of the day: Navigation

 We are only 48 miles from Didcot